 You don’t need to have everything figured out

-This correlates perfectly to the same feeling I get in my life–planning my career, figuring out meal planning, wanting to have a linear progression for mental health recovery.
+This correlates perfectly to the same feeling I get in my life–planning my career, figuring out meal prep, wanting to have a linear progression for mental health recovery.
 Like that same video game though, I don’t have to have it all figured out.
-I don’t have to have the perfect resume or portfolio before I allow myself to start applying to dream jobs.
-I don’t need to have blogger mom-style meal plans and Pinterest boards full of ideas to go grocery shopping.
-Things just do not have to be perfect in order to get started and to reap the benefits.
+I don’t have to have my entire meal plan charted out for a week to start eating more healthy.
+I don’t need to be the master of a new industry to apply for new and better jobs.
+Things just do not have to be perfect in order to get started or to reap the benefits.

 I’m detail-oriented, but I like to look at the big picture.
 Maybe too much.
 You can take that first step, even if you’re not sure what the whole picture looks like.
 Ah!
 Now I’m just mixing metaphors.